bmuschko/gradle-cargo-plugin/README.md

     apply plugin: 'cargo'

-If you need full control over your deployment tasks, you will want to use the `cargo-base` plugin The downside is that each task has to be configured individually in your build script.
+If you need full control over your deployment tasks, you will want to use the `cargo-base` plugin.
+The downside is that each task has to be configured individually in your build script.
 To use the Cargo base plugin, include the following code snippet in your build script: